Levi Kitchen

 Levi Kitchen (born February 16, 2001) is an American professional Motocross and Supercross racer competing in the AMA Supercross and Motocross championships.
 He was the 2022 Pro Motocross 250cc Rookie of the year.

 Personal life

-Levi was born and raised in Washougal, Washington to Paul and Sara Kitchen.
+Kitchen was born and raised in Washougal, Washington to Paul and Sara Kitchen.
 He has one sister.
-Kitchen received a bike at age 3, and began racing at age 6.
+Kitchen received a bike at the age of three, and began racing at the age of six.

 Amateur career

-As an amateur, he won four Loretta Lynn’s Amateur Championship titles.
+As an amateur, Kitchen won four Loretta Lynn's Amateur Championship titles.